 Potential pitfalls with forfeiture claims

-- Are you also in breach of the lease? – the tenant may claim that the Landlord is in breach of the lease and counterclaim.
+- Landlord also in breach of the lease – the tenant may claim that the you are in breach of the lease and counterclaim against you.
 Typical examples might be failure to comply with landlords obligations on maintenance and repair.